mcmire/dotfiles/README.md

     alias v="nvim"

-Now you can simply say `v` to start Neovim (which I'll simply refer to as Vim from here on out).
+Now you can say `v` to start Neovim (which I'll simply refer to as Vim from here on out).

 ### iTerm